Mashed Cauliflower (Cauliflower Mashed Potatoes)

 More Healthy Cauliflower Recipes

-If you love cauliflower recipes (as I do) make sure to check out some of these reader favorites…
+If you love cauliflower recipes (as I do), make sure to check out some of these reader favorites.

-Mashed cauliflower in a bowl with herbs and butter.
+Mashed cauliflower with butter.

-Mashed Cauliflower with Garlic and Herbs
+Mashed Cauliflower

-5 from 17 votes
+5 from 22 votes

 Prep: 10 minutes